-God, out of his love for the whole world, became flesh, a man, through His son, Jesus Christ.
+God, out of His love for the whole world, became flesh, a man, through His Son, Jesus the Christ.

 He was miraculously conceived within the Virgin Mary (Matthew 1:20; Luke 1:35) and became flesh and blood (John 1:1-16) without ceasing to be God.